NEXT UP ON this.

 All it takes to brew a cup of tea is hot water and a few minutes.
 With a little more effort, you could become part of the team at Blue Carbon Lab as it seeks to unlock how to best support the environment.

 Interested in understanding the world’s marine environments?
-Have a look at Deakin’s Bachelor of Environmental Science (Marine Biology).
+Consider studying environmental science at Deakin.
 Or, get involved in the Blue Carbon Lab’s vital TeaComposition H2O project.